Guy Liebmann

 Guy Liebmann (born April 27, 1936) is a former American politician from Oklahoma City, Oklahoma.
 He is a member of the Republican Party and was a former state representative and mayor.
 He attended Classen High School and graduated in 1954.
 Liebmann graduated from the University of Oklahoma.

 Political career

 He served in the Oklahoma House of Representatives where he represented the 82nd District from 2005 to 2013 when he lost in the Republican primary.
-He also served as acting Mayor of Oklahoma City from 2003–2004, when Mick Cornett won the election to replace Kirk Humphreys.
+He also served as acting Mayor of Oklahoma City from 2003 to 2004, when Mick Cornett won the election to replace Kirk Humphreys.
 Liebmann previously served as an Oklahoma City Council member, and in the United States Marine Corps.